silnrsi/unicode-resources/Tfng/documentation/source/utn59_Tfng.md

 ## <a id="ack"></a>Acknowledgements

-The following people have kindly offered feedback for this document: Peter Constable, Ned Holbrook, Richard Ishida, Neil Patel, and Roozbeh Pournader.
+The following people have kindly offered feedback for this document: Juan Luis Blanco, Peter Constable, Ned Holbrook, Richard Ishida, Neil Patel, and Roozbeh Pournader.
 In addition, the authors are grateful to Patrick Andries and Andrew Savage for their generous help in contributing to our understanding of the Tifinagh script.

 ## <a id="ref"></a>References